 All students in kindergarten through grade 12 sing at these annual concerts prior to the Christmas break.

 From booths and games to rides and barbeque, this community event is not to be missed.
-Our Fall Fair is held the last Saturday of October and is open to all families, alumni, church members, neighbors and friends.
+Our Fall Fair is held the last Saturday of October and is open to all families, alumni, church members, neighbors, and friends.

-Prior to Thanksgiving, we welcome grandparents’ and VIPs to share time on campus with students grades Kindergarten Bridge–fifth.
+Prior to Thanksgiving, we welcome grandparents and VIPs to share time on campus with students grades Kindergarten Bridge–fifth.
 The day begins with a welcome reception in the Murray Center that includes breakfast and a musical program featuring our student string ensembles.
 While on campus, grandparents and other special visitors are able to share in classroom activities with their students.
 The event ends with our daily chapel service.

 Last Week of School

 Our world-champion pipe band plays after chapel on graduation day.
 Graduation service is held in the Chapel on Thursday evening in late May.
-Rising seniors get senior robes and wear to Chapel on the last day of school, the Friday following graduation.

 Held in May, our kindergarten through fourth grade students perform traditional Highland dances, while our “B” and “C” bands accompany the dancers.